tiation/DiceRollerSimulator/ROLL_HISTORY_TEST_REPORT.md

 - **Accessible** from the Chronicle tab
 - **Properly integrated** with existing UI animations and modals

-The "Dice of Middle-earth" app is ready for use with fully functional shared roll history logging! ⚔️🎲✨
+The "Dice Of Middle-Earth" app is ready for use with fully functional shared roll history logging! ⚔️🎲✨